 Pablo Ruiz y Picasso, considered by many to be greatest artist of the 20th century, once said, "Art is a lie that shows us the truth."
 Learn about Picasso's colorful life and the many museums throughout Europe where you can find his art.

-Rick Steves believes there's more to travel than good-value hotels, great art, and tasty cuisine.
 Americans who "travel as a political act" can have the time of their lives and come home smarter with a better understanding of the interconnectedness of today's world.
-In this provocative slideshow lecture — now more timely than ever — Rick explains how travel can be truly transformational.
-Drawing from lessons he learned while exploring Europe, Central America, Asia, and the Middle East, Rick shares that by traveling thoughtfully you can take home the greatest souvenir: a broader perspective.
+In this provocative slideshow lecture — now more timely than ever — Rick draws from lessons he learned while exploring Europe, Central America, Asia, and the Middle East, and shares that by traveling thoughtfully you can take home the greatest souvenir: a broader perspective.